CyberMiles/travis/docs/connect-mainnet.rst

 Start the Node and Join MainNet
 --------------------------------------

 Download the mainnet config and change your name from default name ``local``.
-Set persistent peers.

 ::